 - The typical rate for a passenger vehicle at a manned toll plaza is 75 cents I-PASS/$1.50 cash.

-- I-PASS customers pay 50 percent less than customer who pay cash.
+- I-PASS customers pay 50 percent less than customers who pay cash.

 Why Tolls are Needed